 Thankfully, every expenditure isn’t likely to be heavily scrutinized unless it involves significant waste.
 A Saturday night out to dinner is probably not going to be a big concern.
 On the other hand, maxing out joint credit cards and spending lavishly during the separation tips the scales toward being considered marital waste.

-Contact Stewart Law Group in Arizona
+Contact Arizona Law Group in Arizona

-Stewart Law group understands that divorce is a difficult process that must be handled with care and respect for your objectives and your family dynamic.
+Arizona Law Group understands that divorce is a difficult process that must be handled with care and respect for your objectives and your family dynamic.
 We aren’t here to simply draft and file paperwork; we help you navigate one of the most difficult periods of your life and prepare for a new beginning.
 Feel free to reach out by calling 602-548-3400 or filling out a case evaluation form to discuss your legal options.